dinhanhthi/dinhanhthi.com/posts/ml/clustering/2019-11-04-k-means-clustering.md

 - **Advantages**:{% ref "https://www.geeksforgeeks.org/ml-k-medoids-clustering-with-example/" %}
   - It is simple to understand and easy to implement.
-  - K-Medoid Algorithm is fast and converges in a fixed number of steps.
+  - K-Medoid Algorithm is ==fast== and converges in a fixed number of steps.
-  - PAM is less sensitive to outliers than other partitioning algorithms.
+  - PAM is ==less sensitive to outliers== than other partitioning algorithms.
 - **Disavdvantages**:{% ref "https://www.geeksforgeeks.org/ml-k-medoids-clustering-with-example/" %}
-  - The main disadvantage of K-Medoid algorithms is that it is not suitable for clustering non-spherical (arbitrary shaped) groups of objects.
+  - The main disadvantage of K-Medoid algorithms is that it is ==not suitable for clustering non-spherical== (arbitrary shaped) groups of objects.
 This is because it relies on minimizing the distances between the non-medoid objects and the medoid (the cluster centre) – briefly, it uses compactness as clustering criteria instead of connectivity.
   - It may obtain different results for different runs on the same dataset because the first k medoids are chosen randomly.
 - **Different from K-Means**:
   - *K-Means*:
-    - Centers no need to be points in data.
+    - Final Centers no need to be points in data.
     - Measure generally requires Euclidean distance.
+    - Sensitive to outliers.
   - *K-Medoids*:
-    - Centers is actual points in data.
+    - Final Centers is actual points in data.
 They're called _medois_ or _exemplars_.
     - Measures can be arbitrarily dissimilar.
+    - ==Robust to outliers.==

+**The idea**:

+1. (Like KMeans'): choose randomly points (no need to be a point in data)
+2. (Like KMeans'): assign labels to points based on chosen points in step 1.
+3. (Different from KMeans):
+4. (Like KMeans'): repeat the steps.

-### Choose k by Silhouette
+## Choose k by Silhouette

 It's [better than Elbow method](https://towardsdatascience.com/silhouette-method-better-than-elbow-method-to-find-optimal-clusters-378d62ff6891) to choose the number of clusters $k$.